Obama cites potential of billion consumers in the Americas

-CARTAGENA, Colombia (Reuters) - U.S. President Barack Obama stressed on Saturday the “great promise” for business growth in the Americas, seeking to play up the economic heft of the region he has paid little attention to in his first three years in office.
+CARTAGENA, Colombia, April 14 (Reuters) - U.S. President Barack Obama stressed on Saturday the “great promise” for business growth in the Americas, seeking to play up the economic heft of the region he has paid little attention to in his first three years in office.

 “With nearly a billion citizens - nearly a billion consumers - among us, there’s so much more we can do together,” according to excerpts of his speech released by the White House.